 As Razputin “Raz’ Aquato, players get to see the interior of the Whispering Rock Psychic Summer Camp, a government facility used to train children with psychic powers.
 Throughout this fanciful tale, Raz slowly begins to unlock his true potential, bringing him closer to his goal of becoming a Psychonaut, or an elite evil-fighting agent.

 It may not have initially sold well, but Psychonauts went on to become a cult classic, with fans clamoring for a sequel for years.
-A sequel that, thankfully, was revealed during the 2015 The Game Awards and is sure to grace a future list of the best PS4 games.
+A sequel that, thankfully, was just as good, if not better.

 Developer: Ubisoft Montreal Publisher: Ubisoft